 7. What is the level of funding for the measure?

-The Government has provided $8.3 million over three years (from 2017-18 to 2019-20) to boost funding for palliative care coordination through PHNs to support people who have a known life-limiting condition by improving choice and quality of care and support.
+The Government will provided over $9.0 million across three years (from 2017-18 to 2019-20) to boost funding for PHNs to improve palliative care coordination to support people who have a known life-limiting condition by improving choice and quality of care and support

 8. What is the evidence base for this approach?